SerVErThread/github-docs-example/README.md

 ```
 > Here is an example of y=using a codeblock that appears in bash.

+## Step 2 - How to take screenshots

+A screenshot is when you capture part of your screen from your laptop, desktop or phone.

+This is not to be confused with a photo with your phone.

+**DON'T DO THIS**

 ## Step 3 - Use Github Flavoured Task Lists

 Github extends Markdown to have a list where you can check off items.  [<sup>[1]</sup>](#external-references)